- Small sharks, 4-7 feet long

 - Prefer coastal waters, sandy or muddy bays

-- Bottom-dwelling animals, like crabs, fish eggs, clam siphons, and burrowing worms
+- Bottom-dwelling animals, like crabs, fish eggs, clam siphons, prawns, squid, and burrowing worms

 - Will sometimes eat other small sharks, rays, and octopus!